 The Shoemaker Scholars program brings together 10 Indiana University Bloomington students from a variety of academic disciplines.
 They encourage other students to explore their own entrepreneurial and innovative interests, and they oversee the StartupIU website that connects students with university-based startups.
 John and Donna Shoemaker funded the program, which awards annual scholarships to its members.
 Travis J. Brown launched and directs the program.

-Ashley Hennessey, a junior from Fort Wayne, Indiana, majors in secondary social studies education in the School of Education.
-She has been a Shoemaker scholar for a semester.
-Ashley was kind enough to answer questions for the Crimson Catalyst.
+Ashley Hennessey, a senior from Buffalo, New York, majors in secondary social studies education in the School of Education.
+She has been a Shoemaker Scholar for two semesters.

-Crimson Catalyst: How did you learn about the Shoemaker Scholars program?
+CC: How did you learn about the Shoemakers Scholars program?

 CC: What is a common misconception students have about entrepreneurship and innovation?